 There will be times that your kitty may act aggressively.
 Aggressive cat behavior may result from various different environmental cues.
 These types of aggressive behaviors are explained below.

 It is the nature of cats to be very territorial.
-Depending on where your cat spends his time, his territory might be your house, your yard, or the whole block.
+In cat behavior problems, depending on where your cat spends his time, his territory might be your house, your yard, or the whole block.
 Female cats can be just as territorial as male cats.
 The behavior that your cat might show in this type of aggressive cat behavior includes chasing and ambushing the intruder, as well as growling, hissing, and swatting when contact occurs.
 These types of problems can occur when you bring a new cat or kitten into your home, or when your cat encounters other neighborhood cats if he is allowed to go outside.
-Of my four cats I let one go outdoors from time to time.
-Though he is a neutered male, he is very territorial and becomes very aggressive towards cats (and dogs) when they invade his territory.
-Unfortunately he has had some pretty touch scrapes resulting in trips to the veterinarian.
-He is very sweet and gets along great with the rest of his indoors companions.
 It is common for a cat to be tolerant towards one cat in the family and aggressive towards another.
 This aggression is usually resolved through the establishment of a dominance-subordinate cat hierarchy.

 Male cats tend to fight with other male cats.
 This type of aggressive cat behavior normally occurs between unaltered males for sexual dominance over females.
 In a social group, males will fight for hierarchal dominance.
 This mostly consists of ritualized body posturing, staring, yowling, and hissing.
 Most attacks are avoided when one cat backs down and walks away.
 During a physical fight the attacker will jump forward biting the nape of the neck while the opponent falls down on his back attempting to bite and scratch the attackers belly with his hind legs.
 I have often seen cats play fight in this way, and it appears to get rather rough.
 The cats are usually not severely injured, but puncture wounds can occur which may become infected.